solid/web-access-control-spec/README.md

 has access to *it*?
-While an ACL resource *could* in theory have its own corresponding ACL document (for example, `file1.acl` controls access to `file1`, and `file1.acl.acl` could potentially control access to `file1.acl`), one quickly realizes thats this recursion has to end somewhere.
+While an ACL resource *could* in theory have its own corresponding ACL document (for example, `file1.acl` controls access to `file1`, and `file1.acl.acl` could potentially control access to `file1.acl`), one quickly realizes that this recursion has to end somewhere.

 Instead, the [`acl:Control` access mode](#aclcontrol) is used (see below), to specify who has access to alter (or even view) the ACL resource.